iricigor/EasyAzureFunction/README.md

 This PowerShell module helps you to create local files for easy start with Azure Functions.
 See **How to Use** section below for a quick start.

+If you already have your Azure Function created (or you know how to do it), then just run ```New-AzFC <MyCommand>``` and upload generated files to your function!
+Simple as that!
+If you want to learn how PowerShell Azure Function works, check run.ps1 in [Examples](Examples) folders.

 ## Azure functions

 Azure Functions is a solution for easily running small pieces of code, or "functions" in the cloud.